psychemedia/storytelling-notes/time.md

 https://en.wikipedia.org/wiki/Roman_timekeeping The English term noon is also derived from the ninth hour.
 This was a period of prayer initially held at three in the afternoon but eventually moved back to midday for unknown reasons.[10]
 The change of meaning was complete by around 1300.[11]

 https://www.merriam-webster.com/words-at-play/noon-history-ninth-prayer-hour-nones What Time Is 'Noon'?
 So what was special about that ninth hour?
 In Christian liturgy, the nones, or ninth hour, was one of the three times of day (along with morning and evening) set aside for prayer.
-The ninth hour is significant at numerous points in Scripture; in the Gospel of Mark, the hours leading up to the crucifixion of Jesus is described as "darkness over the whole land until the ninth hour” in the King James Version and as lasting "until three in the afternoon” in the New International Version.
+The ninth hour is significant at numerous points in Scripture; in the Gospel of Mark, the hours leading up to the crucifixion of Jesus is described as "darkness over the whole land until the ninth hour" in the King James Version and as lasting "until three in the afternoon" in the New International Version.

 It is believed that the time allotted for this prayer gradually moved up earlier in the day, perhaps at the urgency of monks who would could only end their fast after the prayer was completed.
 That time known as noon eventually settled on the time when the sun was in the middle of the sky.